Icinga/icinga2/doc/03-monitoring-basics.md

 #### Integrate the Plugin with a CheckCommand Definition <a id="command-plugin-integration"></a>

-Unless you have done so already, download your check plugin and put it into the [PluginDir](04-configuring-icinga-2.md#constants-conf) directory.
+Unless you have done so already, download your check plugin and put it into one of the [PluginPath](04-configuring-icinga-2.md#constants-conf) directories.
 The following example uses the `check_mysql` plugin contained in the Monitoring Plugins package.

 The plugin path and all command arguments are made a list of